huggingface/blog/pretraining-bert.md

 The `DL1` instance we use has 8 available HPU-cores meaning we can leverage distributed data-parallel training for our model.
 To run our training as distributed training we need to create a training script, which can be used with multiprocessing to run on all HPUs.
 We have created a [scripts/run_mlm.py](https://github.com/philschmid/deep-learning-habana-huggingface/blob/master/pre-training/scripts/run_mlm.py) implementing masked-language modeling using the `GaudiTrainer`.
-To executed our distributed training we use the `DistributedRunner` runner from `optimum-habana` and pass our arguments.
+To execute our distributed training we use the `DistributedRunner` runner from `optimum-habana` and pass our arguments.
 Alternatively you could check-out the [gaudi_spawn.py](https://github.com/huggingface/optimum-habana/blob/main/examples/gaudi_spawn.py) in the [optimum-habana](https://github.com/huggingface/optimum-habana) repository.

 Before we can start our training we need to define the `hyperparameters` we want to use for our training.
-We are leveraging the [Hugging Face Hub](https://huggingface.co/models) integration of the `GaudiTrainer` to automatically push our checkpoints, logs and metrics during training into repository.
+We are leveraging the [Hugging Face Hub](https://huggingface.co/models) integration of the `GaudiTrainer` to automatically push our checkpoints, logs and metrics during training into a repository.

 ```python